Joseph (1995 film)

 The Bible: Joseph is a 1995 German/Italian/American television miniseries about the life of Joseph from the Old Testament.
-It aired on TNT and was filmed in Morocco.
+It was filmed in Morocco and aired on TNT on April 16, 1995.
+At the 47th Primetime Emmy Awards, from five nominations, Joseph won Outstanding Miniseries, becoming the first show on a cable network to win in that Category.

 Plot

-In Egypt, Joseph is a Hebrew slave to Potiphar, chief of Pharaoh's palace guard.
+In Ancient Egypt, Joseph is a Hebrew slave to Potiphar, Pharaoh Ahmose I's captain of the guard.
 The overseer Ednan torments Joseph for his refusal to show deference, but Joseph earns his respect by reading, and Ednan increasingly relies on Joseph.
 Potiphar's wife unsuccessfully tries to seduce Joseph, and falsely accuses him of rape.
 Joseph explains his life story to Potiphar to restore trust.
-Joseph is the eldest son of Jacob and Rachel.
-Their large family is marred by discord and violence.
-One day, Jacob gives Joseph a beautiful coat, which causes his envious half-brothers to sell Joseph into slavery.